 Top tip

-Plan out which toppings you will make and be sure to prep the cold ones in advance, where they can wait in the refrigerator.
-Then before serving, prep the warm ingredients so they are the perfect temperature.
+Plan out which toppings you will make and be sure to prep the cold ones in advance, so they can wait in the refrigerator.
+Then, before serving, prep the warm ingredients so they are the perfect temperature.

 Pairing